 Every HCS group account comes with an email address, firstname.lastname@example.org.
 You will probably want to check this regularly, as it is the way that HCS account services will contact you, and it is also a convenient address for your group to advertise because you won't have to change it from year to year even if your management changes hands.
-However, since HCS doesn't provide IMAP or POP service (yet), you will have to check your mail via the terminal, or set up forwarding to one of your other accounts, like your FAS account or your gmail account.
+There are multiple ways to do this.
+You can check your mail via the web, via the terminal, or set up forwarding to one of your other accounts, like your personal GMail account.
 Anybody who is on the access list for your account can do either of these things.

 Neither of these are difficult to do at all!
 Read on for the instructions.

 The best way to check mail is via Webmail.

 First, you would need to set an application password to be able to access your account through the webmail application.
 If you do not know your password, or have not set one up yet, head over to to your account management page on Helios, click on the "Settings" tab, and fill out the "Change Application Password" form to change your password.

 Now, head over to our Webmail application, login with your group's username and password, and you should be able to see the emails that your group has received.